-In today’s world, magical visitors such as Father Christmas and the tooth fairy remain part of popular tradition.
-However, in the past, the people of the North York Moors believed in a different kind of supernatural helper: hobs.
+In today’s world, magical visitors such as Father Christmas and the tooth fairy are now a popular part of many family traditions.
+However, in the past, the people of the North York Moors believed in a different kind of supernatural helper.
+Here, a household was very fortunate it if was in possession of a hob.

 Hobs in Local Folklore